Background

 Prognosis

-Many lesions persist or extend with time.
-Most eventually resolve spontaneously.
-Typically, the condition is asymptomatic, but pruritus may sometimes be a prominent feature in some cases, especially in patients with itching purpura or eczematidlike purpura of Doucas and Kapetanakis.
+Many lesions persist or extend with time; however, most eventually resolve spontaneously.
+Typically, the condition is asymptomatic, but pruritus may be a prominent feature in some cases, especially in patients with itching purpura or eczematidlike purpura of Doucas and Kapetanakis.
 These diseases have no systemic findings.

 -

-Pigmented purpuric dermatitis affecting the trunk.
-Some of the lesions show the characteristic orange-brown, speckled, cayenne pepper–like discoloration that is the hallmark clinical sign of a capillaritis.
+Pigmented purpuric dermatitis affecting trunk.
+Some lesions show characteristic orange-brown, speckled, cayenne pepper–like discoloration (hallmark clinical sign of capillaritis).
 Men are more frequently affected than women.
-If the lesions are pruritic, then the term itching purpura is sometimes used.
-Early cutaneous T-cell lymphoma, purpuric clothing contact dermatitis, and drug hypersensitivity reactions should be considered in the differential diagnosis.
+Pruritic lesions are sometimes referred to as itching purpura.
+Early cutaneous T cell lymphoma, purpuric clothing contact dermatitis, and drug hypersensitivity reactions should be considered in differential diagnosis.

 -

-Lichen aureus is the name given to localized pigmented purpuric dermatitis or capillaritis.
-In this patient, the skin on the extensor surface of the elbow is affected.
+Localized pigmented purpuric dermatitis or capillaritis is referred to as lichen aureus.
+In this patient, skin on extensor surface of elbow is affected.

 -

-Histologic features of a skin biopsy sample obtained from a patient with lichen aureus shows extravasation of erythrocytes and a perivascular T-cell infiltrate.
+Histologic features of skin biopsy sample obtained from patient with lichen aureus include extravasation of erythrocytes and perivascular T cell infiltrate.

 -

-Endothelial cell swelling is a histologic feature of capillaritis.
-This biopsy sample was obtained from a patient with lichen aureus.
+Endothelial cell swelling is histologic feature of capillaritis.
+Biopsy sample was obtained from patient with lichen aureus.

 -

-Hemosiderin deposition is seen in dermal macrophages in this biopsy sample obtained from a patient with lichen aureus.
+Hemosiderin deposition is seen in dermal macrophages in biopsy sample obtained from patient with lichen aureus.

 -

-Capillaritis affecting the lower legs is known as Schamberg disease.
-In Schamberg disease, irregular plaques and patches of orange-brown pigmentation develop on the lower limbs.
+Capillaritis affecting lower legs is referred to as Schamberg disease.
+In Schamberg disease, irregular plaques and patches of orange-brown pigmentation develop on lower limbs.